sophia-tsilerides/LegalSpeech/SCOTUS/README.md

 - Run with `python audio_split.py`

 5. Transcribing WITHOUT splitting with **make_transcripts.py**
 Alternatively, you can create transcripts for your wav files without splitting them by speaker by running `python make_transcripts.py`.
-Make sure this file is sitting in the same folder with all the wav files (`mv make_transcripts.py wavs` if necessary.)
+Make sure this file is sitting in the same folder with all the wav files (`mv make_transcripts.py wavs` if you haven't already.)

 ## d-vector embedding